SahilSingla/Oxford-Grammar-Basic-Course/Basic/Section-5/Level-2/Level 2 - present perfect: forms.md

 12. Where has my brother gone?
 13. Why has Peter closed the window?
 14. Has Judith passed her exam?
-15. Has the postman came?
+15. Has the postman ~~came~~ **come**?

 #### Unit 4

-1. You have seen a lady without me.
+1. You have seen a lady without me. - Have you seen a lady without me ?
+2.
-2. Sorry,I haven’t seen your ball.
+3. Sorry,I haven’t seen your ball.